-This morning begins with a steady climb to Broadway’s folly tower (the second highest point of the Cotswold escarpment).
-Walk across grazing pastures and through crop fields to Dovers Hill, the site of an ancient Roman vineyard and in more recent centuries, the Cotswold Olimpicks.
+This morning begins with a steady climb to Broadway’s folly tower (the second-highest point of the Cotswold escarpment).
+Walk across grazing pastures and through crop fields to Dovers Hill, the site of an ancient Roman vineyard and in more recent centuries, the Cotswold Olimpicks (spelt correctly).
 Founded in 1662, the games are held every May and include events such as shin-kicking, tug-o-war and morris dancing.
-Descending into Chipping Campden, many of the 14th-18th century buildings showcase the very best in limestone craftsmanship, including the 18th century market hall.
+Descending into Chipping Campden, many of the 14th-18th century buildings showcase the very best in limestone craftsmanship, including the 18th-century market hall.
 Later in the afternoon, a private transfer will take you to Stratford-upon-Avon where you will spend the next 2 nights.

 Meals included: Breakfast